re-sirb/simple-ICD/README.md

 # simple-ICD

-Simple-ICD is a simple Python-library without the bells and whistles for the encoding of diagnoses according to the 10th revision of the International Statistical Classification Of Diseases, German Modification (ICD-10-GM).
+Simple-ICD is a simple Python-library without bells and whistles for the encoding of diagnoses according to the 10th revision of the International Statistical Classification Of Diseases, German Modification (ICD-10-GM).
 This Python-module emphasizes ease of use, giving clinicians and researchers an a simple tool to encode diagnoses.

 ## Using ICD_10.py